oroszarnold12/nvim-simpleterm/README.md

 ### Functions

-Use the below functions to map them for keybindings
+Map the functions below to your prefered keys

 #### Toggle